108 - This Dreadful Life

 To the friends I used to know,

-And hoist a jar to every man
+And hoist a jar to everyone

 Who has the urge to go.